|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Curtiss in Buffalo, New York.
-Delivered U. S. Army serial number unknown.
+Delivered U. S. Army Air Force (USAAF) as P-40N Warhawk serial number unknown.
 Disassembled and shipped overseas to Australia and reassembled.

-Assigned to the 5th Air Force, 49th Fighter Group, 7th Fighter Squadron.
+Assigned to the 5th Air Force, 49th Fighter Group "Fighting 49ers", 7th Fighter Squadron "Screamin' Demons".
 No known nickname or nose art.

-On January 23, 1944 took off from Guasap Airfield piloted by Crowley on a patrol mission over Wewak.
-"Red Flight' was led by flight leader was Robert DeHaven, with wingman was Marion Hawke.
-This aircraft was element leader piloted by Lt.
-John F. Crowley and his wing man was Jack Suggs.
-"Red Flight" was to provide high cover for the mission.
+On January 23, 1944 took off from Guasap Airfield piloted by 1st Lt.
+John F. Crowley as part of "Red Flight" to provide high cover on a patrol over Wewak.
+"Red Flight" was led by flight leader was Robert DeHaven with wingman was Marion Hawke.
+This aircraft was element leader with wingman was Jack Suggs.

 John Douglas adds: